What's up with morning erections?

 Why is it when guys wake up they have an erection in the morning?
 Does this happen to ALL guys?
 Thanks.

-Contrary to what many believe, waking up with your flag at full mast is not caused by urine buildup in the bladder.
-Morning erections are technically nighttime erections (or Nocturnal Penile Tumescence) which happen three to five times per night.
-They usually pop up (pun intended) during periods of Rapid Eye Movement (REM) sleep (when most dreaming occurs) and last around 30 minutes each.
-Unrelated to dream content, they are both common and completely normal and men older than sixty years may even have them during non-REM sleep.
+Contrary to what many believe, waking up with a flag at full mast isn’t the first time it’s at attention during the day.
+Morning erections are technically referred to as interrupted nighttime erections (or nocturnal penile tumescence), which can happen three to five times per night.
+They usually pop up (pun intended) during periods of rapid eye movement (REM) sleep and last around 30 minutes each.
+Those with penises who are older than 60 years may even have them during non-REM sleep.
+Unlikely due to urine buildup in the bladder or dream content, they’re both common and completely normal.